 - 1. Effective political demand by expanding ownership and drivers of the process; - 2.
 Inclusivity through establishment of a comprehensive mediation framework ensuring participation of all FMS and representatives of ICRIC; - 3.
 Ideological compromises encouraging plurality of voices to emerge and influence political processes and governance priority outcomes, into the constitutional review process; - 4.
-Working in concert by international actors re-conceptualizing support/programme and interpartner collaborative arrangements to influence political processes and outcomes; - 5.
+Working in concert by international actors re-conceptualizing support/programme and inter-partner collaborative arrangements to influence political processes and outcomes; - 5.
 Primacy of rule of law; - 6.
 Safeguarding the gains achieved thus far ensuring that the 11th Parliament continues where the 10th Parliament left off; - 7.
 Develop constitutional reform roadmap with milestones; - 8.
 Interoperability by re-designing UN support/programming approach, highlighting the constitutional review process as super objective, ensuring synergies, sequencing of interventions and coordination

 Programme development: Following the National Consultative Council's agreement from 27 May 2021, UNDP jointly with the OSRSG and the PAMG developed a new project to support the OPM's efforts to organize the election and prepare for the implementation of the state building road map, focusing particularly on reconciliation and constitutional reform.
-This new project is funded through the UN Peace Building Fund.
-The team started developing the project proposals addressing the issues of constitutionalism, parliamentarism and women's political participation aligning them with the 27 May Agreement, lessons learnt in the constitutional review process and the PBF proposal.
-Once finalized, UNDP will share them with partners and organize a dedicated brainstorming sessions to take these efforts forward.
+This new project should be funded through the UN Peace Building Fund to start with.
+The team started developing the concept notes that would lead to the development of the new programme and aligning them with the 27 May Agreement and the PBF proposal.
+Once the concept notes are finalized, UNDP will share them with partners and organize a dedicated brainstorming session with the partners to take these efforts forward.